Last updated: September, 2022.

 Santiago is a very happening place.
 The outskirts may not seem remarkable, but as you get closer and closer to the Cathedral, the density of bars, restaurants, and tapas joints gets greater and greater.
 Everyone's happy because they've finished their one to eight week long journeys......

-Expect long lines to get your certificates at the Pilgrim Reception Office.
-By the afternoon, 1.5 to 2 hour wait times are normal.
-It's a great chance to talk to other hikers and have reunions with others you have seen along the way.
-Just don't try to cut in line.... :-)
+Expect some waiting to get your certificates at the Pilgrim Reception Office.
+There are online and QR-code check ins (as of 2022) to help manage wait times.
+But it's a great chance to talk to other hikers and have reunions with others you have seen along the way.

 Movies and videos about the Camino